gitter-badger/stellate/README.md

 For that, we have Codecov and CodeClimate set up (with good results, as you can see).

+# Setup

+As Stellate is currently completely bleeding-edge and still in preparation phase, there isn't much to setup yet.
+However, if you wish to set it up locally to develop and test it, look at the [Wiki](https://github.com/pixeldesu/stellate/wiki).

 # License

 Stellate is licensed under the [GNU Affero General Public License Version 3.0](https://github.com/stellate/stellate/blob/master/LICENSE)